irfanhakim-as/linux-wiki/topics/touchpad.md

 ## macOS-like Gestures

+> [!NOTE]
+> This guide is theoretically supposed to only work with X11, but from testing, it also works on Wayland.

 ### Description

-This details how we could configure our trackpad to behave more like it would on macOS, on X11.
+This details how we could configure our trackpad to behave more like it would on macOS.

 ### References